 The same holds true for seminars in airports or stadiums: we delivery expert knowledge from the manufacturer's mind.
 What is more, our seminars are not product or brand-based, but topic-related.
 We provide basic HVAC seminars, but also provide training on the VDI 6022 Hygiene Directive, changes to standards, energy efficiency, building automation, cooling systems. .
 We also hold courses on project management and employee motivation – a really wide range of courses that provide participants with real support in their day-to-day business.
 Many of these seminars are recognised by architects' and engineers' associations as well as by the German Energy Agency DENA.
 That means that you can earn continuing education credits from our courses.
 Another important selling point is that we also offer project-related training courses.

 What does that mean in specific terms?

-Here's an example: We were in the ADAC headquarters in Munich – an impressive building.
+Here's an example: We were in the– an impressive building.
 But far more important than that: the seminar participants learn everything there is to know about the building services – which units were installed where and how they are all controlled.
 Being able to see and touch the systems achieves a much higher success rate that merely seeing the building services concept on PowerPoint slides.
 Especially as the ADAC headquarters' technical staff were on hand to provide information and answer questions.
 You simply could not get much closer to projects.
 We did the same at the LVM Insurance headquarters in Münster, where they have installed a very innovative, extremely energy-efficient air conditioning concept in their new administrative high-rise building.
 Here, once again, the seminar attendees were able to examine the entire building including its building services technology.
 We even held a seminar in the Elbe Philharmonic Hall where the general contractor Hochtief explained the entire building concept to us.
 Highly entertaining!